 It is very important to take care of yourself first.
-If the drinking is causing you so much stress that you can't function like normal, you might want to see a counsellor.
-You can see a counsellor about someone else's drinking problem even if he or she won’t get help.
+If someone’s drinking is causing you so much stress that you can't function like normal, you might want to see a counsellor.
+You can see a counsellor about someone else's drinking even if they won’t get help.

-There are different kinds of help for problem drinkers like:
+There are different kinds of help for people struggling with alcohol use like:

-You can start by reading about drinking problems or making an appointment to see a counsellor.
+You can start by reading about alcohol use or making an appointment to see a counsellor.

-There are services for your friend or family member, if he or she decides to get help.
-If you have a friend or family member with a drinking problem, you can get help through (even if the person with the drinking problem isn’t in recovery):
+There are services for your friend or family member, if they decide to get help.
+If you have a friend or family member with an alcohol issue, you can get help through (even if the person with the issue isn’t in recovery):